 - Political - Rome wanted peace with the Jewish people. - Herod Agrippa I was swayed by the Jewish faith and Rome just as his grandfather, Herod the Great, did.

-251 (Then were the days of unleavened bread.)
-Remember, Jesus was crucified on the Feast of Passover even though the Sanhedrin wanted to wait till after the Passover. - Matthew 26:5 But they said, Not on the feast day, lest there be an uproar among the people. - Mark 14:1 After two days was the feast of the passover, and of unleavened bread: and the chief priests and the scribes sought how they might take him by craft, and put him to death. - Acts 12:3 - "the days of the unleavened bread."
+(Then were the days of unleavened bread.)

+Remember, Jesus was crucified on the Feast of Passover even though the Sanhedrin wanted to wait till after the Passover.

+- Matthew 26:5 But they said, Not on the feast day, lest there be an uproar among the people. - Mark 14:1 After two days was the feast of the passover, and of unleavened bread: and the chief priests and the scribes sought how they might take him by craft, and put him to death. - Acts 12:3 - "the days of the unleavened bread."

 The Passover was over, and it was now the Feast of Unleavened Bread.

-252 New Testament use of the word "Easter" We have established that the Passover Feast was over, and Peter was imprisoned during the Feast of Unleavened Bread. - Acts 12:4 And when he had apprehended him, he put him in prison, and delivered him to four quaternions of soldiers to keep him; intending after Easter to bring him forth to the people.
-253 New Testament use of the word "Easter" Acts 12:4 ...delivered him to four quaternions of soldiers to keep him; intending after Easter to bring him forth to the people.
-His guards were "four quaternions of soldiers." - Quaternion - four men who, every 3 hours, were relieved by another four men guarding him. - Two guards would be chained to Peter, and the other two stood guard over the area.
-254 New Testament use of the word "Easter" Acts 12:4 - "in prison" A "common prison" and the disciples had been placed there before: Acts 5:18 And laid their hands on the apostles, and put them in the common prison.
+We have established that the Passover Feast was over, and Peter was imprisoned during the Feast of Unleavened Bread.

+- Acts 12:4 And when he had apprehended him, he put him in prison, and delivered him to four quaternions of soldiers to keep him; intending after Easter to bring him forth to the people.

+Acts 12:4 ...delivered him to four quaternions of soldiers to keep him; intending after Easter to bring him forth to the people.

+His guards were "four quaternions of soldiers."

+- Quaternion - four men who, every 3 hours, were relieved by another four men guarding him. - Two guards would be chained to Peter, and the other two stood guard over the area.

+Acts 12:4 - "in prison"

+A "common prison" and the disciples had been placed there before:

+Acts 5:18 And laid their hands on the apostles, and put them in the common prison.
-Bartolomé Esteban Murillo,

-Liberation of St. Peter, 1665-1667
+Bartolomé Esteban Murillo, Liberation of St. Peter, 1665-1667

-255

-Methodist leader Charles Wesley's Hymn

-"And Can It Be" (1738)
+Methodist leader Charles Wesley's Hymn "And Can It Be" ( 1738)